bakdata/quick/docs/docs/roadmap.md

 * Simplifying the `@topic` directive - using additional directives with smaller responsibilities instead
 * Redefining topic semantics
+* Improving Gateway Performance (using JSON instead of generic types)

 ### Further ideas